PauloAngeloHS/expo-sample/README.md

 # expo-sample
-Expo app that contains 3 screens the explication, camera, galeria
+Expo app that contains 3 screens using
+1. Explication;
+2. Camera;
+3. Caleria;